FEniCS/dolfinx/demo/pde/periodic/python/documentation.rst

 	# Create periodic boundary condition
 	pbc = PeriodicBoundary()

 A 2D mesh is created using the built-in class :py:class:`UnitSquareMesh <dolfin.cpp.mesh.UnitSquareMesh>`, and we define a finite element function space relative to this space.
-Notice the fourth argument of :py:class:`FunctionSpace <dolfin.cpp.function.FunctionSpace>`, it specifies that all functions in V has periodic boundaries.
+Notice the fourth argument of :py:class:`FunctionSpace <dolfin.cpp.function.FunctionSpace>`, it specifies that all functions in V has periodic boundaries defined by pbc.

 .. code-block:: python